ZetOOne/Sms-bomber/README.md

 Sms-bomber on Windows.
 Supports all mobile numbers
  ## How install

-  1. Downloads all files from release
+  1. Downloads all files from release or https://github.com/zadachnik/Sms-bomber/releases
   2. Run Sms_Bomber.exe

 #### Donat